hasant23/Hasan-Devops/hands-on/Terraform/terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 - Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

-  - Any -var and -var-file options on the command line, in the order they are provided.
+  1- Any -var and -var-file options on the command line, in the order they are provided.
-  - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+  2- Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order (alphabetical order) of their filenames.
-  - The terraform.tfvars.json file, if present.
+  3- The terraform.tfvars.json file, if present.
-  - The terraform.tfvars file, if present.
+  4- The terraform.tfvars file, if present.
+  5- The variable.tf file, if present.
-  - Environment variables
+  6- Environment variables

 - Run terraform apply command.